Functional Nutrition: Tips to Find a Great Health Coach

 The thing about functional nutrition is that not everyone is the same.
 The more you work with people, the more you realize that not everyone responds the same way to the same protocols.
 In fact, what works really well for one person, may cause a negative reaction in someone else.

-An experienced practitioner will be able to identify these reactions quickly and shift your plan accordingly to maximize chances of success.
+An experienced practitioner will be able to identify these reactions quickly and shift your plan accordingly to maximize your chances of success.

 Interviewing Your Potential Health Coach